Powerful presentation tips may offer the answer to transforming tedious business meetings which leave so many professionals uninspired.

 The tale was of a mother who was teaching her daughter the cherished family recipe for cooking a whole baked ham.
-It was a family recipe that had survived generations so it was important that each time it was passed on that it was followed carefully.
+It was a family recipe that had survived generations.
+It was important that each time it was passed on, it was followed carefully.

-She asked her mother to share with her the reason she cut off both ends of the ham as she expressed a concern that she thought that may make it ‘dry out’.
+She asked her mother why she cut off both ends of the ham.
+She expressed a concern that she thought that may make it ‘dry out’.

-Her mother explained that was the way she had been taught by her mother and she didn’t know why both ends were cut.
+Her mother explained that was the way she had been taught by her mother, She didn’t know why both ends were cut.

 They decided to call the grandmother and put the same question to her.